Can't beat a Sunday Roast dinner. This Roasted Pork Belly in Cider will make the families day! Very pleasing to the eye and surprisingly easy to make!

 How to make Apple Cider Gravy?

 As mentioned earlier, you get a bonus gravy when cooking this!

-Mash down the apple chunks and heat in a pan, add 2 tbsp of flour, gradually whilst stirring and finally add some chicken stock until at the desired gravy consistency!
+Mash down the apple chunks and heat in a pan, add 2 tablespoon of flour, gradually whilst stirring and finally add some chicken stock until at the desired gravy consistency!

 The apple cider gravy is amazing, no need for apple sauce with this gravy the sweetness is already there!
 Unless you like want extra sweetness!?